lkloh/lkloh.github.io/_posts/2017-07-11-javascript-const.markdown

 and thus better for long term maintainence.

 `let` allows variable reassignment.
+You might want to use it to declare a loop iterator.
-If you find yourself using `let` for any reason, it probably means you need to do some refactoring to simplify things.
+Outside of that, if you use `let`, it probably means you need to do some refactoring.